anand92490/bamazon_cli_sql/README.md

  c) Add to inventory
  d) Add new product

+Type `node bamazonCustomer.js` on the command line to initialize Manager's view and select the desired options using the arrow keys.

  ![node bamazonCustomer.js](images/bamazonManager1.png)

+Example of adding the new product.

  ![add a new product](images/bamazonManager2.png)

 3. **Supervisor's View**- This module allows the user to create a new Department and view the product sales by department and see the product sales, overhead costs and total profit.

+Type `node bamazonSupervisor.js` on the command line to initialize Supervisor's view and select the desired options.

 ![node bamazonSupervisor.js](images/bamazonSupervisor1.png)

+Example of view Product Sales by Department

 ![View product sales by department](images/bamazonSupervisor2.png)

+Example of Create new department.

 ![Create new department](images/bamazonSupervisor3.png)